Myron Tagovailoa-Amosa

-Early life and high school
+Early life

-Tagovailoa-Amosa, originally from Ewa Beach, Hawaii, began playing football at Kapolei High School where he highlighted his defensive qualities, also due to his physical qualities (about 120 kilos in weight and 189 centimeters in height), which attracted the attention of many colleges: Vanderbilt, Hawaii, Oregon State, Navy, Utah State, Army, Air Force, Georgia Tech, Virginia, USC, Oregon and Washington offered scholarships to Tagovailoa-Amosa to play for their football teams, but, in 2017, Tagovailoa-Amosa chose to commit to play at Notre Dame.
+Tagovailoa-Amosa, originally from Ewa Beach, Hawaii, was a standout athlete at Kapolei High School.
+His quality on the football field, combined with his physical characteristics (about 120 kilos in weight and 189 centimeters in height), attracted the attention of many colleges.
+He earned scholarship offers from: Vanderbilt, Hawaii, Oregon State, Navy, Utah State, Army, Air Force, Georgia Tech, Virginia, USC, Oregon and Washington to play for their football teams.
+In 2017 Tagovailoa-Amosa committed to play at Notre Dame.

 College career

-Already in his first season with Notre Dame, Tagovailoa-Amosa played in every game, although never as a starter, while in the 2018 season, Tagovailoa-Amosa only played two games due to a foot injury that kept him out for the rest of the year.
+In his first season with Notre Dame, Tagovailoa-Amosa played in all 13 games in a reserve role.
+During his second season in South Bend, Tagovailoa-Amosa was limited to two games due with a foot injury that forced him to miss the majority of the season.
 This also meant that Tagovailoa-Amosa missed the only opportunity to clash on the field with his brother Adam in the scheduled match that year against the Naval Academy.
 From the 2019 season Tagovailoa-Amosa was a regular starter and played all the matches.
 In 2021, he was named team captain.

 On December 29, 2021, Tagovailoa-Amosa was invited to participate in the East–West Shrine Bowl, an all-star college football game played on February 3, 2022 at Allegiant Stadium in Las Vegas, in which he played as a starter in the defense of the team West.

 On January 9, 2022, Tagovailoa-Amosa declared himself eligible for the 2022 NFL draft, forgoing the additional year of college football afforded to athletes who played the COVID-19 shortened 2020 season.